 If you make a completely edamame version, you can still eat 3 falafel per serve and remain under the lowest FODMAP threshold.
 However, you can also experiment with eating more (remember, the moderate threshold for edamame is 195g).
 If each falafel contains 25g of edamame (250g total edamame divided by 10 falafel) you could eat up to 7 1/2 felafel and consume 200g of edamame, pending your own tolerance.

-Why half chickpea and half edamame?
+Why are they no longer half chickpea and half edamame?

 Thirdly, I needed a firmer, drier variety of bean to ensure the falafel weren’t soggy inside.
-Edamame is the only low FODMAP legume that isn’t canned.
+Edamame is the only low FODMAP legume that isn’t (always) canned.

 Finally, the colour!
 I wanted to make falafel that were bright green inside.
 Herbs help, but the lovely colour of edamame is really what gives them a green interior.